FuzzingLabs/sol-azy/docs/src/architecture.md

   Retrieves deployed program bytecode directly from on-chain Solana accounts via RPC.
   → Enables reverse analysis even without access to local source code.

-Each component is designed to be **composable and scriptable**, making Sol-azy flexible for both auditing and program analysis workflows.
+Each component is designed to be **composable and scriptable**, making sol-azy flexible for both auditing and program analysis workflows.

 ---